Bubblin-Superbooks/we/README.md

 The Bookiza server will build the manuscript and serve the book on `localhost:4567`.
 Open the project on your favorite text editor (Visual Studio, Sublime) and hack away!

-Feel Free to republish your own new edition!
+Feel free to republish your own new edition!
 If you create a new avatar of this book, please leave us a note here.
 We love looking at interesting new takes from people across the world and will also be super happy to help you publish it online.

 #### B. SUBMITTING FIXES